Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What is the average housing price in Kotor in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like MONSTAT, Properstar, and Estitor, all of which we manually double-checked.
+We are writing this Kotor housing price guide as of 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Kotor.